15 Best Job Search Sites

 1. Indeed

-Then enter the city, state or ZIP code you want to work in.
+Then, enter the city, state, or ZIP code where you want to work.
 The site will use that information to populate a list of available jobs that meet your criteria.

 2. Glassdoor

 Glassdoor launched in 2008 and is now one of the top job search sites in the world.
-They’ve got office locations in several countries including Germany, Ireland, the U.S. and Canada.
+It has offices in several countries, including Germany, Ireland, the U.S., and Canada.

-Along with job listings, they share company reviews, benefits reviews, CEO approval ratings and more.
+Along with job listings, they share company reviews, benefits reviews, and CEO approval ratings.
 The job search process is pretty similar to Indeed.
 You enter the type of job and the city you wish to work in.

-From there you can narrow criteria to part-time or full-time and more.
-For my test run, I entered the same search criteria I did for Indeed.
+From there, you can narrow your search criteria to part-time or full-time and more.
+For my test run, I entered the same search criteria I used for Indeed.

 3. Monster

 Monster has been connecting people with job opportunities for more than 20 years.
-They advertise jobs from top companies such as UPS, IBM and more.
+It advertises jobs from top companies such as UPS, IBM, and more.

-However, when I added the “part-time” filter as I’d done with the other sites, the results went down to 17 positions.
-As with the other sites, Monster populated a lot of different jobs than I learned about on the other sites.
+However, when I added the “part-time” filter, as I’d done with the other sites, the results went down to 17 positions.
+As with the other sites, Monster offered many different jobs that I learned about on the other sites.

-When I went back in and re-did my search using a large city near me, I received a much larger selection of available jobs.
+When I returned and re-did my search using a large city near me, I received a much larger selection of available jobs.

 4. LinkedIn